 Create A Weekly Fresh Food Schedule

 The next step is to create a weekly feeding schedule once the calculations are completed and the ingredients are selected.
-Following a predetermined feeding schedule helps reduce the amount of time spent preparing meals (this is exceptionally important for households who do not have much time to invest in diet changes).
-Additionally, a feeding schedule helps identify how much fresh food is needed within a week in order to acquire enough at a local supermarket.
+A predetermined feeding schedule helps reduce the amount of time spent preparing meals (this is exceptionally important for households who do not have much time to invest in diet changes).
+Additionally, a feeding schedule helps to identify how much fresh food is needed within a week in order to acquire enough at a local supermarket.

 Dry Dog Food